evolbioinfo/gotree/docs/commands/collapse.md

 ## Commands

 ### collapse
 This command removes branches from a set of input trees.
+They apply only to internal branches, and not to branches connected to the root (for rooted trees).
 Three subcommands :
 * `gotree collapse length`  will remove branches whose length is less than or equal to the specified length;
 * `gotree collapse support` will remove branches whose support is less than the specified support;
 * `gotree collapse depth` will remove branches whose depth is between (or equal to) given min and max depths.
 Here, depth is defined as the number of taxa on the lightest side of the branch.